-Based on Solvency II risk categories and for the purpose of Solvency Capital Requirement (SCR) calculation, risks are categorized according to the following Risk Map.
-Relevant risk modules for LFL are Market Risks, Credit Risks, Life Insurance Risks, and Operational Risks.
+Based on Solvency II risk categories and for the purpose of Solvency Capital Requirement (SCR) calculation, risks are categorized according to the following Risk Map Map corresponding to the EIOPA Standard Formula.
+Relevant risk modules for LFL are Market Risk, Credit Risks/ Counterparty Default Risk, Life Underwriting Risk and Operational Risks.